thepassle/batching-blog/README.md

 ### Deferring promises

-Alright, we're almost getting to the good stuff now.
-But before we go there, there's one final concept we need to explore, and thats deferring resolving of Promises, which will provide us with a handy utility later on in this blog post.
+Alright, we're almost ready to explain how LitElement achieves its efficient updates.
+But before we go there, there's one final concept we need to explore, and that's deferring resolving of Promises, which will provide us with a handy utility later on in this blog post.

 Take a look at the following code: